act-rules/act-rules.github.io/pages/design/composed-template-empty.md

 ## Accessibility support

-*There are no major accessibility support issues known for this rule.8
+*There are no major accessibility support issues known for this rule.*

 ## Background